research-software-directory/RSD-as-a-service/documentation/docs/01-users/02-navigation.md

 Using the search bar in the header, you can perform a global search of all data in the RSD by simply providing a search term.
 Currently, the search will match the following fields:

-* the name of software, projects and organizations
+* the name of software, projects and organisations
-* the short description of software and projects
-* the keywords of software and projects
-* the research domains of projects
+* the slug of software, projects and organisations

-At the moment, we do not yet match on the long descriptions of software, projects and organizations, but we expect to do so in the future.
+At the moment, we do not yet match on descriptions of software, projects and organisations, but we expect to do so in the future.

 ## Software Overview